Royd Nursery Infant School is a community school in Deepcar, Sheffield. The school was opened on the 22nd of May 1967.

-Lunch is eaten in our ‘Kidz Cafe’ with our lovely lunchtime supervisors.
-Children are encouraged to use their cutlery independently, however adults are always on hand to provide any support needed.
+Lunch is eaten in our ‘Kidz Café’ with our lovely lunchtime supervisors.
+The children are encouraged to use their cutlery independently, however, adults are always on hand to provide any support needed.

-After they have eaten their lunch, Nursery pupils then play in the FS1 outdoor area, Reception pupils play in the FS2 outdoor area and Key Stage 1 (Year 1 and Year 2) pupils play on the “big yard”.
-Pupils in Reception transition to playing on the big yard with the Key Stage 1 pupils during the school year.
+After they have eaten their lunch, Nursery pupils then play in the FS1 outdoor area, Reception pupils then play in the FS2 outdoor area and KS1 pupils play on the big yard.
+Pupils in FS2 transition to playing on the big yard with the KS1 pupils during the school year.

-School milk is provided free until your child’s fifth birthday.
+School milk is provided free, until your child’s fifth birthday.
 After this, parents may choose to purchase school milk for your child to have during daily snack.
 This is charged on a termly basis and works out at around 20 pence per day.
 School milk is provided for free for children eligible for income-based free school meals.

-- A message will be sent via ParentMail
+- a message will be sent via Schoolcomms

 Finally, adverse weather can be disruptive to all our lives.
 Please be understanding.
 We make decisions, not only in the interest of health and safety but also in the ability of the school to carry out its normal duties.
 Occasionally, we will make the wrong decisions but always for the right reason.